Kool: Sakkath Hot Maga: Reception

-Shruti Indira Lakshminarayana from Rediff.com scored the film at 2 out of 5 stars and says "Rathnavelu's camerawork adds charm to the song, as well as the second half of te film.
+The film received generally negative reviews from critics.
+Shruti Indira Lakshminarayana from Rediff.com scored 2 out of 5 stars and drew comparison between the characters to those in Shah Rukh Khan's films.
+She added that, "Dialogues are not that impactful.
+The comedy does not carry through."
+She also criticized the newcomer actors in that "none of them make a mark".
+She further wrote, "Rathnavelu's camerawork adds charm to the song, as well as the second half of the film.
 Watch Kool if you must.
 And just like the film, the makers leave it to the audience to figure out why the film has been called so!
 Kool promised to come as a summer respite but instead adds to the heat".
-A critic from The New Indian Express wrote "The technical crew has done their job perfectly, but nothing can be recognised much because of a bad story.
-‘Kool’ fails to bring in some cool breeze in this hot summer.
-At the most it is just an average affair".
-A critic from Bangalore Mirror wrote "Ganesh attempts too many things in this film, making it a mess of everything.He sings, co-writes dialogues, gets his wife to produce the movie.
-Unwarranted and avoidable.
-Not Kool at all".
-Sharanya C R of DNA India wrote, "Unfortunately, what doesn’t quite work is the art of storytelling, which could have been tighter.
+A critic from The New Indian Express opined that "the screenplay is the weakest part of the movie."
+They wrote, "The technical crew has done their job perfectly, but nothing can be recognised much because of a bad story.
+Calling the film "just an average affair", they were also critical of Sana Khan's acting performance in that she is "expressionless in most of the sequences", while commending Ganesh's acting.

+A critic from Bangalore Mirror called the film a "rehash" of Hindi film Kaho Naa...
+Pyaar Hai (2000) and the Kannada film Ratha Sapthami (1986).
+They felt that despite the basic premise remaining the same, "the value additions are farcical."
+They also noted that "no single character is well-defined", and that "[t]hough the film's duration is comparatively shorter, the tedious narration makes it a boring affair."
+They concluded writing: "Ganesh attempts too many things in this film, making it a mess of everything.
+He sings, co-writes dialogues, gets his wife to produce the movie.
+Unwarranted and avoidable."
+Sharanya C. R. of DNA India wrote, "Unfortunately, what doesn’t quite work is the art of storytelling, which could have been tighter.
 Ganesh, as a director, is yet to prove his capability but as an actor, he can still rock the screen".
+Shekhar Hooli of Filmibeat commended Ganesh as an actor and was critical of his direction, screenplay and the narration.